krijnsent/crypto_vba/readme.md

 - [Coinone](https://coinone.co.kr/)
 - [Cryptopia](https://www.cryptopia.co.nz/)
 - [Binance](http://binance.com/)
+- [Coinigy](https://www.coinigy.com/) - not an exchange, but a service where you can access multiple exchanges for a fee
 - [Coinspot](https://www.coinspot.com.au/) - seems to have back end issues 20171220

 The API response is pure JSON, for which I included https://github.com/VBA-tools/VBA-JSON to process and a function to build on that.